 Probability density of a random vector distribution

-By making a limit transition to infinitely small volumes in the ℝn , we can extend the idea of a probability density to a random vector S representing some object population.
+By making a limit transition to infinitely small volumes in the ℝn , we can extend the idea of a probability density to a random vector S representing some object population with the ℝn as feature space.
 The more elements we get in a statistical sample of vectors (based on picking from the population) the more will the difference in the numbers of vectors pointing into neighboring small volumes of equal size be described by differences of the population’s probability density given at the volumes’ centers.

-In a limit process for an infinite population the endpoints of the sample’s position vectors would fill the ℝn or a sub-space V of it more and more densely.
-In the end we would get an infinitely dense distribution in the sense that every infinitesimal volume dV in the covered region V would have a vector pointing to it.
-For huge samples we could use fine-grained, but finite volume-elements ΔV and count the number of vectors ΔnV pointing to each of these volume elements to define discrete data points gΔV = ΔnV/N/ΔV for an approximation of a continuous density function via interpolation.
+In a limit process for an infinite population the endpoints of the sample’s position vectors would fill the ℝn (or a defined sub-space V of it; V ∈ ℝn ) more and more densely.
+In the end we would get an infinitely dense distribution in the sense that every infinitesimal volume dV in the covered region V would have vectors pointing to it.
+For huge samples with N elements we could use fine-grained, but finite volume-elements ΔV and count the number of vectors ΔnV pointing to each of these volume elements to define discrete data points gΔV = ΔnV/N/ΔV for an approximation of a continuous density function via interpolation.

-Note that pS(): ℝn→ℝ is a continuous function mapping vectors via their components to real values.
-For pS to play its role as a probability density it must fulfill a normalization condition for the covered space V in the ℝn (which in some cases may be the infinite ℝn itself):
+Note that pS(): ℝn→ℝ is a continuous function mapping vectors via their components to real values pS ∈ ℝ. For pS to play its role as a probability density it must fulfill a normalization condition for the covered space V in the ℝn (which in some cases may be the infinite ℝn itself):

 In terms of finite discrete distributions: Summing up the number of vectors pointing to discrete volume elements over all (hit) volume elements in the ℝn must give us the total number of all available vectors.

-Note that pS maps the ℝn to ℝ. A continuous pS thereby defines a hyper-surface in the ℝn + 1.
+Note that because pS maps the ℝn to ℝ, a continuous pS thereby defines a hyper-surface in some ℝn + 1, and a constant pS = const defines a hyper-surface in the ℝn.

 Dependencies and correlations of the components of a random vector